AmirTabatabai/AmirTabatabai.github.io/_projects/MS.markdown

 [Lecture 05](/assets/pdf/05.pdf): Construction of new categories, Functors
 [Lecture 06](/assets/pdf/06.pdf): Some examples of functors
 [Lecture 07](/assets/pdf/07.pdf): Fundamental sets and fundamental groupoids
 [Lecture 08](/assets/pdf/08.pdf): Brouwer's fixed-point theorem and natural transformations
+[Lecture 09](/assets/pdf/09.pdf): Some examples of natural transformations, CAT as a 2-space